 Activating your network is essential at this time.
 It is often complicated to get an internship, since impressing recruiters when all your knowledge is still purely theoretical is not an easy task.
 For this reason, you must let your contacts know you are open to opportunities when the time comes.
 Social networks and career services at your school can also be helpful if you want to reach out to professionals.

 No internship seems right for you?
 You can still send out your CV to your favourite companies.
-It may seem like hard work but it often pays off.
+It may seem like hard work, but it frequently pays off.
 Making yourself visible and daring to contact recruiters – using the right strategy and tone – can help you bag your first internship!

 There are many points in common between looking for an internship and searching for a job.
-Sometimes, the only thing that is different is the pressure you put on yourself when doing so.
+Every so often, the only thing that is different is the pressure you put on yourself when doing so.
 When seeking employment, we frequently fear making a dramatic mistake and being unable to turn back time.
-Educate yourself as much as you can on the job and the company culture before applying to any opening, and you will minimise the risk.
+Educate yourself as much as you can on the job and the company culture before applying to any opening, and you will minimize the risk.
 Try to contact professionals who are already working on that company to get an idea of the working environment.